MiladMokhtaridoost/Signature/README.md

 The repository is structured as follows:

-## 1. Signature Folder
+## 1. Pipeline Folder
-The Signature folder encompasses three key subfolders:
+The Signature pipeline folder encompasses four key subfolders:

 ### a.
 Pre-processing
 The Pre-processing folder includes scripts essential for preparing raw Hi-C data for our algorithms.
 This step is crucial in transforming data into a format suitable for further analysis.